pivotal-cf/docs-cloudbees/resources.html.md

 #### Notes:
 * You can scale out the number of `Jenkins Slaves` in order to run more build jobs.
 * Increasing the instance count for `Jenkins Master` does not give you High Availability.
+* if you upgrade the Jenkins Product on Pivotal Cloud Foundry from the older version (13.8), the persisent storage for the slaves won't be set to 0.